Het-Shah/het-shah.github.io/_news/announcement_1.md

 inline: true
 ---

-SAiDL is holding a Summer Symposium on current AI research (https://bp-gc.in/symposium_2020) in association with APPCAIR Lab. :sparkles: :smile:
+SAiDL is holding a <a href="https://bp-gc.in/symposium_2020">Summer Symposium on current AI research</a> in association with APPCAIR Lab. :sparkles: :smile: